claudiu-mn/simple-color-wheel/README.md

-# simple-color-wheel
+# SimpleColorWheel

-A Swift color wheel that focuses on simplicity of use
+A Swift color wheel for iOS that focuses on simplicity of use.

+Clone the repo and run SimpleColorWheelExample project for a usage example.

+As a bonus, you also get a ColorfulActivityIndicator.